 - Financial losses: This accounts for any financial losses you might have incurred due to your loved one’s passing.

 As a general baseline, the higher your loved one’s medical bills were, the higher your settlement or court award might be.
-If you hire one of our lawyers, we can look at the ways your loved one’s death impacted your family’s life.
+If you hire a Long Island wrongful death lawyer from our firm, they can look at the ways your loved one’s death impacted your family’s life.
+Upon estimating your claim’s worth, your attorneys will try to maximize the amount to seek from the liable party depending on your case’s particularities.
+They can also initiate settlement negotiations or file a lawsuit to ensure you get the damages you deserve.

 Wrongful Death Damages You Can Seek